New York State Great Lakes Protection Fund

-The New York State Great Lakes Protection Fund provides a perpetual and dependable source of funds for regional and statewide research projects that will protect, restore and improve the health of the Great Lakes ecosystem of New York State.
-The Fund was created in 1990 through legislation that allows New York to use a portion of the earned interest on an endowment created by seven of the eight Great Lakes states, called the Great Lakes Protection Fund (see link in right column of this page under "Links Leaving DEC's Site").
+The New York State Great Lakes Protection Fund is a source of funds for regional and statewide research projects that protect, restore and improve the health of the Great Lakes ecosystem in New York.
+The Fund was created in 1990 by legislation that allows New York to use a portion of the earned interest on an endowment created by seven of the eight Great Lakes states (see link in right column of this page under "Links Leaving DEC's website").

 The Fund supports projects between government, academia, non-governmental and environmental groups to conduct research and exchange/apply information about remediating and sustaining the health of the plant, animal, and human elements of New York's Great Lakes ecosystem.
 Specifically, the Fund is used to support the following areas:

 - Researching the economic, environmental and human health effects of contamination in the Great Lakes

 - Collecting and analyzing data on the Great Lakes

 - Developing new and improved environmental cleanup technologies applicable to the Great Lakes

 - Researching the effectiveness of pollution-control policies affecting the Great Lakes

 - Assessing the health of Great Lakes fish, wildlife, waterfowl and other organisms